-Historically, it was the Spaniards who first came to our lands to seek a better future.
-From the colonizers to the 20th century immigrants, all of them left Spain to cross the Atlantic in pursuit of “America”.
-They brought everything from the Old Continent: language, music, culture and much more.
+Historically, it was the Spaniards who first came to our lands to look for a better future.
+From the colonizers to the immigrants of the 20th century, they all left Spain to cross the Atlantic, pursuing “America”.
+They brought from everything from the Old Continent: language, music , culture and much more.
+The issue changed completely following the 2001 crisis in Argentina.
 The trend moved in the opposite direction and thousands of Argentines left our country to Europe.

 Aldo Pedro Vendrell is 45 years old.
-In 2004, times of “corralito”, he settled in Spain with the purpose of trying his luck.
+In 2004, times of “corralito”, he was established in Spain for the purpose of trying his luck.
 He didn't carry much in his suitcase.
-Only the indispensable.
-For him it was the music and dance of our country.
+Just the indispensable thing.
+For him it was the music and dance of our country .

-What happens is that, before settling in Europe, Vendrell had a life dedicated to folklore.
-He was awarded the Revelation award at the National Festival of Music of the Litoral and the Arandú award.
+What happens is that, before he settled in Europe, Vendrell had a life dedicated to folklore .
+He was awarded the Revelation Award at the National Festival of the Litoral Music and the Arandú Prize.
 For eight years he was part of the missionary delegation at the Cosquín National Folklore Festival.

 Aldo admitted that music is not his main source of income.
-“We can't live off this.
+“We can't live on this.
 It's like a hobby.
-Everyone, both my wife and I, has our own work, and we do this in our spare time,” he explained.
-The work experience of the Posadeño began as a lighting technician and assembly of the orchestra “Gamma Live”, of Soneja-Castellón.
-He then became an operator of a water purification plant, and that's what he has been doing nine years ago.
+Everyone, both my wife and I, have our particular job, and we do this in our spare time ,” he explained.
+Posadeño's work experience began as a lighting technician and assembly of the “Gamma Live” orchestra, from Soneja-Castellón.
+Then he became an operator of a water treatment plant, and that's what he was dedicated nine years ago.

-When asked if you feel the distance from your home land, you answer no. “There are a lot of Argentines here.
-We get together when we make rocks,” says Vendrell.
-“Knowing people from your land and doing what you do helps you get along well.
+When asked if he feels the distance from his home land, he answers no. “There are many Argentines here.
+We get together when we do clubs ,” says Vendrell.
+“Meeting people from your land and doing the same thing you help you get along.
 The language also helps a lot.
 Besides, he always paints a little asadito.
-That's all right.
+That's not missing.
 Mate and roast are always there.”